 Resveratrol is well-known biologically active compound synthesized by plants, such as red grapes.
 Its potential health benefits were first attributed to regular and moderate wine consumption.
 It has since been the focus of much scientific attention, biological research, and numerous publications.

 Resveratrol is a polyphenolic compound that is found naturally in certain plant-based foods.
-In fact, polyphenols are chemicals, considered micronutrients with many antioxidants.
-Because antioxidants have properties known for fighting cell damage, foods containing polyphenolic compounds are often associated with many potential health benefits.
+In fact, polyphenols are chemicals, considered micronutrients and chalked full of antioxidants.
+Because antioxidants have properties known for supporting cellular health, foods containing polyphenolic compounds are often associated with many potential health benefits.

 Resveratrol is one such food.
 It is most notably recognized in the skin of red grapes, and thus red wine, but is also found in peanuts and some kinds of berries.
-It is believed to possess biological activities that improve or contribute to helping treat diabetes, protect against cell damage that could present cancer risks or cardiovascular diseases, as well as help maintain cellular structure.
+It is believed to possess biological activities that are thought to help support blood glucose levels and overall cardiovascular wellness as well as help maintain cellular structure.
 Furthermore, it has also been linked to helping manage weight and promote nerve health.

 As a compound, resveratrol helps support plants in a whole host of ways, from acting as a natural defense against environmental microbes like bacteria and fungi to playing a supporting role for plants in withstanding drought and low nutrient values in soil.
 As a supplement, resveratrol has grown into a thriving industry.
 However, consumers expecting such beneficial results from taking resveratrol supplements should know that the human clinical data that has been collected is limited and conflicting with any demonstrable health benefits.
-In other words, it is shown to be beneficial to plants, but there is no long-term data available to confirm its health benefits.
+In other words, it is shown to be beneficial to plants, but there is no long-term data available to confirm its health benefits in humans.

-Human consumption of resveratrol can be achieved through diet, such as when eating peanuts or pistachios, sipping red wine or cranberry juice, is absorbed quickly and metabolized.
-Its bioavailability for humans is relatively low.
-Preclinical studies have demonstrated that resveratrol can inhibit the growth of cancer cells in culture and in some animal models, but it is not known whether it can help treat cancer in humans.
-Essentially, resveratrol has the potential for being a promising therapeutic agent, but clinical trials and verification remain before any health benefits from taking resveratrol supplements are confirmed.
+Human consumption of resveratrol can be achieved through diet, such as when eating peanuts or pistachios, sipping red wine or even cranberry juice.
+It is readily absorbed and metabolized quickly.
+However, its bioavailability for humans is relatively low.
+Preclinical studies have demonstrated that resveratrol supports the maintenance of cell health in culture and in some animal models, but it is not known whether it can be used to actually treat treat cancer in humans.
+Essentially, resveratrol has the potential for being a promising supplement to support health, but clinical trials and verification remain before any health benefits from taking resveratrol supplements are confirmed.

 When comparing Aloe vera vs resveratrol, resveratrol as a supplement still faces many challenges for the pharmaceutical industry due to its poor solubility, bioavailability, and study.
 To enjoy more health benefits, present research speaks more favorably of taking Aloe vera as a dietary supplement than resveratrol, however we firmly believe that both are excellent options to incorporate in your health and wellness routine.